 Each named executive officer is eligible to be considered for an annual cash incentive compensation award based on Company and individual performance.
 Target awards are set based on each executive's role in the Company.
 At higher levels of control and accountability for the Company's overall performance, a higher percentage of each named executive officer's total cash compensation (base salary plus annual cash incentive compensation) is comprised of performance-based cash incentive compensation.
-For 2015, target awards ranged from 35-100%, which was consistent with prior years, and bonuses were paid out at or near target for each named executive reflecting the Company's and each individual's achievement of the results described in more detail below.
+For 2016, target awards ranged from 35-100%, which was consistent with prior years.